 • Store the extension in the cases they came in, if you do not have a storage box.

 • Treat your natural hair extension as your hair, using a gentle sulfate-free shampoo and conditioner to wash it, and a loop brush to gently comb it.

 • Tangling of hair is caused by friction between your hair and the extension.
 To avoid this, try not to sleep with an extension on.
 Or try to use a hair net and brush regularly.

-• 2-3 drops of dry oil, like almond or coconut oil, used once a week will give extra shine to your hair extensions.
+• 2-3 drops of dry oil, like almond or coconut oil for hair, used once a week will give extra shine to your hair extensions.

 • Shedding will happen as often as you brush.
 Some strands of the extension will loose, which is natural but to prevent losing more than expected, you should use them less often.
 However, shedding should not be controlled by failing to brush your hair.

 Do understand that (almost) everything has its pros and cons.
 Similarly, no one would ever claim hair extensions exist without certain cons.